Walala Tjapaltjarri b. c. 1960s

 Region: Kiwirrkurra, W.A.

 Walala paints designs associated with the Tingari Dreaming or the Tingari Song Cycle, which is deeply significant to the Pintupi peoples of the Western Desert.
 It is usually the landscape associated with the sacred Tingari ancestors that Walala so strikingly depicts in his paintings.
 Using various iconography, Walala show the travels of the Tingari ancestors as they camped and created all that exists around them.
-His style is strongly gestural and boldly graphic, one that is generally highlighted by a series of rectangles set against a monochrome background.
+His style is strongly gestural and boldly graphic, defined by undulating layers of geometric forms set against a monochrome background.

 Shop Artworks